driemworks/fangorn/README.md

 > hardcoded to save to ciphertext.txt for now
 > you must delete the file if you want to encrypt a new message... needs work

-./target/debug/quickbeam encrypt --message-dir test.txt --config-dir config.txt
+./target/debug/quickbeam encrypt --message-dir test.txt --config-dir config.txt --intent "Password(test)"

 ##### Decrypt a message